bitfocus/companion-module-figure53-qlab-advance/HELP.md

 Due to the nature and volume of information feedback and variables are only available in TCP mode.
 This may cause a noticible increase in network traffic.

-This module was tested against QLab4.
-Nothing specific to QLab4 is used, so QLab3 should work, too.
+This module is intended for QLab4.
+While QLab3 is detected, some features may not work.

 ## Configuration
 Setting | Description